 (i) Vendor Management

-The responsibility of identifying vendors with the best services and raw materials fall on the shoulders of the manager.
-It is always better to assess multiple vendors before finalizing for the restaurant, as the quality and price of the raw materials affect the foodservice and the Food Costs.
+The responsibility of identifying vendors with the best services and raw materials falls on the manager’s shoulders.
+It is always better to assess multiple vendors before finalizing the restaurant, as the quality and price of the raw materials affect the foodservice and the Food Costs.
 While deciding the vendor, the following points should be considered-

 - Credit Period